Disabled woman ‘harassed’ by gang of teens in park next door slams council over inaction: ‘They’ve done absolutely nothing!’

 Last year, the police gave out anti-social behaviour (ASB) letters to some of the individuals, though Dean says with the gate still open, the incidents just continue to happen.

-Dean said that now when she lets her dogs out at night, she arms herself with a baseball bat as she is so fearful for her safety.
+Dean said that now when she lets her dogs out at night, she is constantly frightened of encountering the youths.

 She continued: “It’s so pitch-black in there that anybody could be in there.
 I’ll lie in bed and hear them in my garden.
 I constantly have to have my windows and doors shut because of the noise and the shouting.”